wp-document-revisions/WP-Document-Revisions-Code-Cookbook/wpdr-role-permissions/readme.txt

 == Installation ==

 1. Download the Cookbook code from GitHub
-2. Copy the `wpdr-role-permissions` directory to your plugins directory
+2. Copy the `wpdr-role-permissions` directory to your plugins directory.
+This can be done by creating a zip file of the directory and loading that as a plugin.
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Role Permissions for WP Document Revisions Filters ==